mictaege/doozer/README.md

 Based on the ideas of Nat Pryce and Lee Levett _doozer_ is putting things together and let you write Test Data Builders
 - with almost no need for additional boilerplate code
-- with the ability to take full control over the objects state - even for immutable objects - without weaken the objects API
+- with the ability to take full control over the objects state - even for immutable fields and objects - without weaken the objects API
 - with the possibility to reuse one building strategy as a prototype for a variety of similar objects

 ## How it works